Incognitol07/expense-tracker-api/README.md

 - **Data Analytics**: Summarize expenses, view detailed breakdowns by category, and export data.
 - **Real-time Notifications**: WebSocket support for live notifications of budget alerts.
 - **Secure Access**: JWT-based authentication and password hashing for secure access to the system.
+- **Group Expense Tracking**: Track expenses for groups of users, with automatic splitting of expenses.
+- **Debt Notifications**: Get notified when debts are owed within a group, with real-time notifications for updates and payment status.

 ## Tech Stack